Portfolio Optimizer can be used:

 Let be:

-The conditional value at risk with confidence level $\alpha$, $CVaR_{\alpha}$, of the $p$-th portfolio, $p=1..n_p$, is the average of the distribution of the $p$-th portfolio losses $l_p$ over all the losses larger than the value at risk with confidence level $\alpha$.
+The empirical conditional value at risk at a confidence level $\alpha$% of the portfolio, $CVaR_{\alpha}$, is the opposite of the average of the distribution of the portfolio returns $r$ over the worst $(1 - \alpha)$% portfolio returns.

 Notes: